liamwalsh1980/Milestone-Project-2/TESTING.md

 - #### Apple Safari

 Using a MacBook to complete this project meant that I could test the webpages on Apple safari.
+However, I found issues with three images not loading on the MacBook Safari.
+Please see the [Bugs outstanding](#bugs-outstanding) section for more information.

 [Back to top ⇧](#the-euro-football-quiz)